csc-667-spring-2023-roberts/term-project-sl3zt1nhcs-gupeht/README.md

 The project is live on

+Note: I have the free edition of render so to work I have to login and press to run the application.

 https://texas-hold-poker-game.onrender.com

 This is a simplified version of a poker game with abiltiy to bet or fold.
 The score are based of deck of 2-3 cards.